 Test shafts shall be installed to the same dimensions, details and elevations shown on the Plans, and shall be installed using the same equipment and installation procedures proposed for installation of the foundation drilled shafts.

-If the equipment or procedures are changed following the completion of load testing, the Contractor shall install additional load test shafts, and conduct additional load tests as directed by the Engineer at no additional cost to the Owner.
+If the methods or procedures are changed following the completion of load testing, the Contractor shall install additional load test shafts, and conduct additional load tests as directed by the Engineer at no additional cost to the Owner.

 A stamped report of load test results within five business days of the testing completion is required.
 Load testing results will be evaluated by the Engineer before installing any production drilled shafts, unless otherwise authorized by the Engineer, to allow for design modifications based on the load test results.
 Load test data as reported shall conform to the Drilled Shaft Foundation Testing (DSHAFT) and be available in electronic form at the project website (http://srg.cce.iastate.edu/shaft).